 What if I didn't know I was breaking the rules?

 Students are expected to educate themselves on all of KU's policies and procedures.
-Reasonable efforts are made to educate students about the Student Code of Conduct through the CONNECTIONS program, Residence Life program, an annual student handbook notification, and various other educational efforts.
+Reasonable efforts are made to educate students about the Student Code of Conduct through various educational efforts.
 Further, students are expected to have a fundamental understanding of the criminal laws particularly law governing alcohol and other drugs.
 Students are responsible for knowing the rules and are held accountable for violations despite a lack of awareness of a particular policy.